 top of page

-CALL for ABSTRACTS
+CALL FOR ABSTRACTS

 & FAQ

-Terror Camp 2024
+Terror Camp 2025

-Terror Camp 2024 Important Dates
+Terror Camp 2025 Important Dates

 • June 1: Submissions for presentations opens

-• September 1: Submissions close
+• September 1: Submissions for presentations close

 • November: Attendee registration opens

-• December 7-8: Terror Camp 2024!
+• December 5-7: Terror Camp 2025

 What's happening?

 Whatever your polar passion, we want to hear from you!
-Your topic might be anything from a special interest to a full-time job, but the only things you need to have in order to take part are a love for learning about your topic in-depth, and a desire to share that enthusiasm with others.
+Your topic might be anything from a special interest to a full-time job, but the only things you need in order to take part are a love for learning about your topic in-depth, and a desire to share that enthusiasm with others.
 You do not need any formal qualifications to present.

 What are we looking for?

 Even though Terror fandom is the heart of Terror Camp, it’s not all that we do!
-Not only are we calling for presentations from anyone who wants to talk through their favorite ideas about The Terror, its themes, and its historical background, but we would also like to hear from all of our polarhead friends who want to talk about Arctic and Antarctic history, culture, and science.
+Not only are we calling for presentations from anyone who wants to talk through their favorite ideas about The Terror, its themes, and its historical background, we would also like to hear from all of our polarhead friends who want to talk about Arctic and Antarctic history, culture, and science.
 That means anything from Terror meta, to real-life exploration history, and even depictions of the polar regions in other media.
 If it’s cold, we’re into it.

 (Not sure if your idea would be a good topic for a presentation?
 Check out our past programs to see the range of stuff people have presented on.
 Or shoot us an email to discuss!)